 Semuliki National Park is a must-visit destination for birders in Uganda.
 With over 400 bird species, including 66% of the country’s forest bird species, this park is a bird’s haven.
 Located in Southwestern Uganda, it is shared by the Bundibugyo and Notoroko districts and can be accessed from the Fort portal Hub.
-Visitors to Semuliki also have the chance to visit other popular parks, such as Kibale National Park, Queen Elizabeth National Park, Mountain Rwenzori National Park, and the Rwenzori escarpments.
+Visitors to Semuliki also have the chance to visit other popular parks, such as Kibale Forest National Park, Queen Elizabeth National Park, Mountain Rwenzori National Park, and the Rwenzori escarpments.

-The Host springs are one of the key highlights of Semuliki National Park.
+The Hot springs are one of the key highlights of Semuliki National Park.
 Visitors can also explore the River Semuliki, which meanders through oxbow lakes and is home to an array of beautiful birds.
 The shoebill stork is a key highlight for a birding safari, and the environment of Semuliki is not spoilt, making it easier to spot.
 Our professional birding guides will provide you with adequate information about the storks and other birds.
 Visitors also have the chance to spot around 5 endemic Albertine species, including the Black Dwarf Hornbill, Red-billed Dwarf Hornbill, Swamp Palm Bulbul, White-crested Hornbills, Blue and Ross’s Turacos, Blue-billed Malimbe, Great Black-casqued Wattled Hornbill, and Piping Hornbill.

 During your visit to Semuliki National Park, you will have the chance to spot various bird species during game drives and nature walks.
 Other birds you can spot include the White-throated Blue Swallow, African Piculet, Leaf-love, Afep Pigeon, White-tailed Robin-Chat, Red-thighed Sparrowhawk, Bates’s Nightjar, Sabine’s Spinetail, Yellow-throated Nicator, Eurasian Oystercatcher, Double-toothed Barbet, Hairy-breasted Barbet, Black Saw-wing, Crested Malimbe, Maxwell’s Black Weaver, Red-bellied Malimbe, Lemon-bellied Crombec, Red-rumped Tinkerbird, Spotted Greenbul, Fire-crested Alethe, Mountain Greenbul, Orange-cheeked Waxbill, and Chestnut-breasted Negro finch.